jamiegoodwin/blogwin/_jekyll/_posts/2021-05-23-boost-your-wi-fi-with-whole-home-signal-and-up-to-double-the-speed.md

 The router you need is the [ASUS RT-AC86U](https://www.amazon.co.uk/gp/product/B075WFL15D/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B075WFL15D&linkCode=as2&tag=jevawin-21&linkId=d40a3435a8145e383ae0899dfbc8d28e "ASUS RT-AC86U Router on Amazon").

-It’s £130 on Amazon and if you use my links I’ll get 12% commission 😊 but if you can find it cheaper elsewhere, go for it!
+It’s usually £130 on Amazon (although I've seen it around £150) and if you use my links I’ll get 12% commission 😊 but if you can find it cheaper elsewhere, go for it!

 [![A futuristic looking black router with red streaks and 3 antennae](/assets/images/uploads/f465eb91-f9b9-491f-815f-21b533719075.jpeg "ASUS RT-AC86U router")](https://www.amazon.co.uk/gp/product/B075WFL15D/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B075WFL15D&linkCode=as2&tag=jevawin-21&linkId=d40a3435a8145e383ae0899dfbc8d28e "ASUS RT-AC86U router")